Dijo-404/P.E.E.R/firmware/esp32/README.md

 ### Pairing with Mobile App

 1. Power on the ESP32
-2. Open Vidyut Bandhu mobile app
+2. Open P.E.E.R mobile app
 3. Go to Settings → Pair ESP32 Device
 4. Look for "Vidyut-Bandhu" in the list
 5. Tap to pair